J0hnniemac/JavaSpaceInvaders/README.md

 # JavaSpaceInvaders
-Basic shell of Space Invaders, I was using it the help me learn a bit of Java
+Basic shell of Space Invaders, I was using it to help me learn a bit of Java